jpcre2/jpcre2/doxy/doxydoc.md

 So, if you don't know or do not care to know about the code unit width of the character type/s you are using, just link your program against all PCRE2 libraries.
 The code unit width will be handled automatically (unless you use explicit code unit width like `jpcre2::select<char, 8>`) and if anything unsupported is encountered, you will get compile time error.

-The most common example in this regard can be the use of `wchar_t`:
+A common example in this regard can be the use of `wchar_t`:

 ```cpp
 jpcre2::select<wchar_t>::Regex re;